-Appendix D contains graphical representation of the Project's impact on the surrounding area for both GE and Vestas turbines.
-The figure depicts the maximum sound levels attributable to the new turbines.
+Appendix D contains graphical representation of the Project's impact on the surrounding area for the GE turbines.
+The figure depicts the sound level propagation attributable to the new turbines.

 6.0 CONCLUSION

 Burns & McDonnell conducted a predictive sound assessment study for the proposed Prevailing Wind Park.
 The study included identification of applicable sound regulations and predictive modeling to estimate Project-related sound levels in the surrounding community.